-The days can feel long, but the years go by so fast — and especially in the early months of new parenthood, mom and dad can be too overwhelmed by the day-to-day to think to jot down precious moments they want to remember.
+The days can feel long, but the years go by so fast.
+And especially in the early months of new parenthood, parents can be too overwhelmed by the day-to-day to think to jot down precious moments they want to remember.

-Or, consider Letters to My Baby, a book full of blank notes and envelopes for parents to write messages to their baby for later reading.
-One Healthline dad who received this as a gift says, “The baby takes so much out of you that having something to remind you to take time out and write down the good things is huge — especially knowing they’ll read it when they’re older.”
+One Healthline dad who received this as a gift says: “The baby takes so much out of you that having something to remind you to take time out and write down the good things is huge — especially knowing they’ll read it when they’re older.”

 Never underestimate the power of putting certain tasks on autopilot.
-Show us a new parent, and we’ll show you someone who’s probably made at least one middle-of-the-night store run for diapers, baby wipes, formula, or … caffeine.
+Show us a new parent, and we’ll show you someone who has probably made at least one middle-of-the-night store run for diapers, baby wipes, formula, or … caffeine.

-This was a super popular gift among Healthline parents.
-Although no one should need permission to indulge in a good massage and other self-care goodness, the truth is, we all suck at pampering ourselves at times.
+This was a popular gift among Healthline parents.
+No one should need permission to indulge in a good massage and other self-care goodness.
+But the truth is, we all suck at pampering ourselves.

-Give a new mom (or dad — dad massages are totally a thing, and we’re here for it) the go-ahead by arranging for a babysitter and planning a glorious day of restoration and relaxation.
+Give a new mom or dad the go-ahead by arranging for a babysitter and planning a glorious day of restoration and relaxation.

-There are nationwide chains, like Massage Envy, or you can support your local independently owned spa by purchasing a day package for two.
+There are nationwide chains or you can support your local independently owned spa by purchasing a day package for two.

 We hope these ideas will get you started, but the best gift you can give is just being there — and reminding new moms and dads that they’ve got this.